Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Granger Causality of ACD

-Here, we show that when constraining the edge-type $e=0$ to be the zero function, time series $i$ does not Granger cause the model prediction of $j$ in ACD-NRI.
+Here, we show that when constraining the edge-type $e=0$ to be the zero function, time series $i$ does not Granger cause the model prediction of $j$ in ACD.
+In the noiseless setting, at the global optimum of sufficiently expressive model classes, this is equivalent to saying that we recover the true Granger causal relations.

-\begin{claim} If $z_{ij,0} = 1$, $i$ does not Granger cause the model prediction of $j$ in ACD-NRI. \end{claim} \begin{claimproof} According to \cref{def:nonlinear_granger}, time-series $i$ does not cause $j$, if $g_j$ is invariant to $\xvec^{\leq t}_i$.
+\paragraph{Claim.} If $z_{ij,0} = 1$, $i$ does not Granger cause the model prediction of $j$ in ACD. \paragraph{Proof.} According to \cref{def:nonlinear_granger}, time-series $i$ does not cause $j$, if $g_j$ is invariant to $\xvec^{\leq t}_i$.
 In our model, the decoder represents this non-linear model $g_j$ and consists of two functions.
 First, it propagates information across edges using \cref{eq:edges}.
 This function returns a value of zero, if $z_{ij,0} = 1$.
 This output is used for the second function, described in \cref{eq:nodes}, which does not introduce any new terms that depend on $i$.
-Thus, if $z_{ij,0} = 1$, the decoder's prediction for $j$ is invariant to $\xvec^{\leq t}_i$, and $i$ does not Granger cause these predictions. \end{claimproof}
+Thus, if $z_{ij,0} = 1$, the decoder's prediction for $j$ is invariant to $\xvec^{\leq t}_i$, and $i$ does not Granger cause these predictions.